 Tallow wood (Ximenia americana) is a thorny sprawling shrub or small tree (usually) of dry places and is shown above along the beginning of the trail at the south Oslo Riverfront Conservation Area.
 Its genus name, Ximenia, honors Francisco Ximenez, a 17th Spanish monk who published a book about the flora and fauna of Mexico in 1615.
-The species name, americana, references its presence in the Americas from peninsular Florida southward but belies its very wide generally coastal distribution though Asia, Africa, and even Australia.
+The species name, americana, references its presence in the Americas from peninsular Florida southward but this plant has very wide generally coastal distribution though Asia, Africa, and even Australia.

 This year seems to be a mast year for tallow wood, just as it does for live oak (Quercus virginiana).
 Oak fruits are called acorns.
 Tallow wood fruits are drupes or “stone fruits”.
 An outer fleshy, often edible, part (mesocarp) surrounds a pit (a hardened endocarp).
 Think of peaches, cherries, olives, and plums.